jia-kai/cryptopals-rust/README.md

 In summary, rust concepts like explicit ownership, lifetime parameters and enforced move-assignment are interesting and inspiring.
 The document is also well-organized and effective to search/browse.
-However I think some of them are overemphasized and get in the way of writing concise code or code that even *compiles*.
-In these days I spent most of my time fighting with the compiler or skimming unresolved RFCs/issues, and had little time for thinking about the problem that I want to solve.
+However I think some of the design considerations are overemphasized and get in the way of writing concise code or code that even *compiles*.
+In these days I spent most of my time fighting with the compiler or skimming unresolved RFCs/issues, and had little time for actually thinking about the problem that I want to solve.
 It is fun to learn, but not productive enough for me in real-world projects.

 So, I still can not find an alternative for the C++/python combination.
 And I am going to continue on cryptopals with python :)